LZ 10 Schwaben: Operating history

 The LZ 10 made its first flight on June 26, 1911 and was put into service three weeks later, on July 16, 1911.
 It was called the "lucky airship" because it was more successful than any of the previous craft that DELAG had put into service, and was the first commercially successful passenger aircraft in history.
-Over the course of the next year it made 218 flights, transporting 1,553 passengers. among whom were Crown Prince Wilhelm and his wife.
+Over the course of the next year it made 218 flights, transporting 1,553 passengers. among whom were Crown Prince Wilhelm and his wife, Duchess Cecilie of Mecklenburg-Schwerin.
 The Prince, who had a pilot's license, travelled in the control car, while the Princess and her attendants occupied the passenger cabin for a flight over Berlin.